IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“It was, of course, a lie what you read about my religious convictions, a lie which is being systematically repeated. **I do not believe in a personal God** and I have never denied this but have expressed it clearly.
 If something is in me which can be called religious then it is the unbounded admiration for the structure of the world so far as our science can reveal it.”

 >“I cannot imagine a God who rewards and punishes the objects of his creation, whose purposes are modelled after our own — a God, in short, who is but a reflection of human frailty.
 Neither can I believe that the individual survives the death of his body, although feeble souls harbour such thoughts through **fear or ridiculous egotisms**.”

+>“Any man who reads too much and uses his own brain too little falls into lazy habits of thinking.”

 ― <a href="https://en.wikipedia.org/wiki/Albert_Einstein" target="_blank">Albert Einstein</a>